bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get.md

-# Get Comment by ID task.commentitem.get
+# Get Comment by Identifier task.commentitem.get

 {% if build == 'dev' %}